With divorce looming on the horizon, it’s important to get your proverbial ducks in a row. Particularly when it comes to finances.

 You may be tempted to try to hide some of your valuables.
 That, however, has serious consequences if you’re found out, including fines, contempt charges, and even jail time.

 But what if your ex tries hiding assets?
 It’s all too common for people to squirrel treasures away when divorce is imminent.
-If you know to look for certain red flags, it can help protect your rights and your financial future.
+It can help protect your rights and your financial future if you know to look for certain red flags.

 Signs They May Be Hiding Assets During Divorce